Deputies: Would-be robber high-fives clerk, leaves knife

 Lancaster County Sheriff’s Office spokesman Doug Barfield said 63-year-old Gary Broome was arrested shortly after leaving the CVS on Thursday.
 He was charged with armed robbery.

-Barfield says Broome had a kitchen knife when he demanded a pharmacy technician give him Percocet.
+Barfield says Broome had a kitchen knife when he demanded that a pharmacy technician give him Percocet.

 After the worker said she had none of the pills, Barfield says Broome demanded money and the technician said she wished she had cash.